Lone Italy fails to stop Russia sanctions

 The conclusions called for an 'action plan' by December on how to give those EU officials trying to debunk Russian lies "appropriate mandates and sufficient resources" to step up their game.

-They also called for a new EU plan to allow military hardware and troops to rush across internal borders to confront potential Russian aggression if it spills beyond Ukraine in future.
+They also called for a new EU plan to allow military hardware and troops to rush across internal borders to confront Russian aggression if it ever spilled beyond Ukraine in future.

 Nato summit

-The sanctions renewal comes ahead of a Nato summit on 11-12 July that will also shore up Western defences against the threat.
+The sanctions renewal comes ahead of a Nato summit on 11-12 July that will shore up Western defences against the threat.

 It also comes ahead of a headline-grabbing summit between US president Donald Trump and Russian president Vladimir Putin in Helsinki on 16 July.